Explore Jobs

 Methodology: Nurses’ Aide Salary By State

 To better understand nurses’ aide pay by state, Zippia has aggregated data across a multitude of channels including the BLS, FLC, and OPM.
-We then supplement that data with actual listed salaries from job posts.
-Finally, the data science team calculates a weighted average of these inputs to create an average pay for nurses’ aides by state.
+This data is supplemented with actual listed salaries from job postings.
+The data science team then calculates a weighted average of these inputs to create an average pay for nurses’ aides by state.

 Nurses’ Aide Salary By State FAQs